mx1001/boxcutter_manual/docs/faq.md

 Running via terminal appears to be resolving the issue momentarily at this time but we are still checking into it.

 ![image](https://hardops-manual.readthedocs.io/en/latest/img/issue/i5.gif)

+- Right click blender.app
+- show package contents
+- contents >> MacOS >> Blender

+This will open blender from terminal allowing users to work for now.